krithygowthamn/fwd-ex1/README.md

 # REG NO: 212222220013

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver to serve html pages and display the button .

 ## DESIGN STEPS:
 ### Step 1: